confluentinc/examples/multiregion/README.md

 docker-compose start broker-west-1 broker-west-2 zookeeper-west
 ```

+Wait for 5 minutes, which is the default duration for ``leader.imbalance.check.interval.seconds``, until the leadership election restores the preferred replicas.
+(You can also trigger it with `docker-compose exec broker-east-4 kafka-leader-election --bootstrap-server broker-east-4:9094 --election-type PREFERRED --all-topic-partitions`).

-Verify the new topic replica placement.
+Verify the new topic replica placement is restored.

 ```
 ./scripts/describe-topics.sh